ghi-electronics/Documentation/software/tinyclr/tutorials/reflection.md

 }
 ```

-And here is the way to aceess two those function when they are declared as private.
+Reflection provides a way to access these two functions even though they are declared as private.

 ```csharp
 var r = new ReflectionExample();